Trivial source characters in blocks of domestic representation type: Preliminaries

 These sets are also in bijection with the set of $p'\textup{-conjugacy classes of }\overline{N}_G(Q)$. \item Let $H\leq G$.
 Then the Scott module $\Sc(G,H)$ is a trivial source $kG$-module lying in~$B_{0}(G)$.
 If $Q\in\textup{Syl}_{p}(H)$, then $Q$ is a vertex of $\Sc(G,H)$ and $\Sc(G,H)\cong\Sc(G,Q)$. \item The trivial source $kG$-modules, together with their vertices, are preserved under splendid Morita equivalences. \item The trivial source $kG$-modules are preserved under taking duals. \item Let $H\leq G$.
 Then a $kH$-module $M$ is a trivial source module if and only if ${}^{g}(M)$ is a trivial source $k[{}^gH]$-module. \end{enumerate} \end{prop}

 \begin{proof} Statements (a) to (e) are proved in~\cite{Bro}.
 Statement (f) follows from {\cite[Theorem 6.4.10 \& Theorem 9.7.4]{Linckelmann2}}.
 Part (g) follows from \cite[Lemma III.5]{Alperin}.
 Part (h) follows because of the following argument.
 For all $g\in G$ and for all subgroups $J$ of~$H$ and for all $kJ$-modules $L$ we have the $k[{}^gH]$-module isomorphism ${}^g(\Ind_{J}^{H}(L)) \cong \Ind_{{}^gJ}^{{}^gH}({}^gL)$.
-The claim follows now from specialising to the case in which $L$ is the trivial $kJ$-module, as $M$ is a trivial source $kH$-module and, therefore, a direct summand of $\Ind_{\widetilde{J}}^{H}(k)$ for some subgroup $\widetilde{J}$ of $H$. \end{proof}
+The claim follows now from specialising to the case in which $L$ is the trivial $kJ$-module. \end{proof}